 Labour keep control in West Yorkshire

-Labour has remained in control in the three largest councils in West Yorkshire - Leeds, Bradford and Wakefield - in the local elections.
+Labour has remained in control in the three largest councils in West Yorkshire and gained another from no overall control in the local elections.

+The party holds Leeds, Bradford and Wakefield and has gained Kirklees by winning three additional seats.

 In Wakefield, the last UKIP councillor in the county lost his seat as David Dews in Wrenthorpe and Outwood West lost out to the Conservatives.